 You can use the same approach to outline how your brand colors, fonts, or other elements fit into your brand mission, voice and tone.

-Modern tech brand guideline example
+Modern tech brand guideline template

 Modern Tech Brand Guideline Example